Here's the surprising truth about pregnancy food cravings: Researchers still aren't sure what causes them.

 Pica When You're Pregnant

-Some pregnant women experience pica, a craving for non-food items.
+Some pregnant women experience a craving for non-food items.
+This is called pica.
 Common pica cravings include:

 - Dirt or clay